[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Want to drive lots of website traffic?
 Report on the death of a celebrity before it’s true.
 Granted, no one will respect your content once they realize that your report was false, but it’s great for clicks.

 The same applies to marketing and tech blogs.
-If you want clicks, just report that organic reach is dead for Facebook pages.
+If you want clicks, just report that organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More is dead for Facebook pages.